How your business can increase sales by working with a designer and branding geek to tell your story

 Skills: I was consulted by Story&Co to work along with their design team for three months to help develop a social media content calendar for the roll out of Full Press and the new Kicking Horse Coffee website.
 I sat in on weekly update meetings and worked in a team environment to storyboard the roll out and social media calendar.
 I provided insights on how content marketing could be optimized to provide value to current customers and drive sales.

-Case study 2: How a successful jewellery store was able to completely reverse flatlining sales with a redesigned website and content-first strategy.
+Jewels on Ninth case study: How a successful jewellery store was able to completely reverse flatlining sales with a redesigned website and content-first strategy.

 The challenge: For more than 25 years Jewels on Ninth has been a successful independent jewellry store in Cranbrook, BC, with a loyal—albeit aging—clientele.
 Heather and Brian Masich, the owners of Jewels on Ninth, approached me a little over a year ago with a marketing challenge.
 They could see their traditional advertising on the radio and in community newspapers was no longer reaching young people.
 They could also see their sales flatlining, and both told me they were seriously considering closing down their lucrative business.